Generation Hope: Empowering Youth Through Leadership and Education

 FAQs

-Why doesn’t UJN create centers to care for street children across the province?
+Why doesn’t AND create centers to care for street children across the province?

 We currently lack the financial resources to run large centers.
 We plan to open another care center in Béni and hope to raise enough funds to expand further.